 2. For ADRF / NWDAF Data Storage Management, ADRF is configured with operator policies for data storage as defined in Solution#46.

-3. For storing ML models in ADRF, MTLF can store ML model in ADRF based on MTLF policy.
+3. For storing ML models in ADRF, by triggering an ADRF’s ML model storage service operation including the ML model address, MTLF can store ML model in ADRF based on MTLF policy.
 ADRF shall not duplicate the functionality provided by MLModelProvision Service.

+NOTE X: Whether the ADRF further downloads the ML model based on the ML model address and locally stores the ML model is left for implementation.